Kingxukai/linux/Documentation/networking/alias.rst

 Relationship with main device
 =============================

-If the base device is shut down the added aliases will be deleted too.
+If the woke base device is shut down the woke added aliases will be deleted too.